datawithRakshith/Amazon-Sales-Analysis-with-SQL/README.md

 4.Mandalay experienced the lowest sales. <br>

 5.Member customers contributed significantly more revenue than normal customers. <br>

-6.Female customers were responsible for more revenue than males.
+6.Female customers were responsible for more revenue than males. <br>

-7.Saturday evenings saw the highest sales.
+7.Saturday evenings saw the highest sales. <br>

-8.E-wallet was the most used payment method.
+8.E-wallet was the most used payment method. <br>